+The scouting strategy enables lower hadronic trigger thresholds than the standard strategy relying on offline reconstructed data.
+As listed in Table 6, the data scouting trigger in 2022 included unprescaled L1 seeds targeting events based on the presence of at least one jet with p_T exceeding 180 GeV or H_T exceeding 360 GeV.
+In comparison, the lowest unprescaled triggers in the standard trigger strategy required jet p_T or H_T to exceed 500 GeV or 1050 GeV, respectively.
 The benefits of the lower trigger thresholds in scouting are quantified in Fig. 26, where the trigger efficiencies of the scouting and standard trigger selections are compared using collision data recorded in 2022.
 The trigger selection is a logical "OR" expression of all L1 seeds and HLT triggers.
-Events are selected based on the presence of at least one energetic jet or sufficiently energetic $H{\rm T}$.
-The efficiency is displayed as a function of the offline reconstructed AK4 PF jet $p{\rm T}$ (left), AK8 PF jet $p{\rm T}$ (center), and PF $H{\rm T}$ (right).
+Events are selected based on the presence of at least one energetic jet or sufficiently energetic H_T .
+The efficiency is displayed as a function of the offline reconstructed AK4 PF jet p_T (left), AK8 PF jet p_T (center), and PF H_T (right).

 The low thresholds of the data scouting triggers are visible in the plot of each jet observable.
-The efficiency to select AK4 and AK8 scouting jets is about 100% for $p{\rm T} > 300\,{\rm GeV}$.
+The efficiency to select AK4 and AK8 scouting jets is about 100% for $p_T > 300$ GeV.
 In comparison, the standard trigger is fully efficient only from around 700-800 GeV.
-Similarly, data scouting is fully efficient for $H{\rm T} > 600\,{\rm GeV}$, compared to roughly 1300 GeV for the standard trigger.
+Similarly, data scouting is fully efficient for $H_T > 600$ GeV, compared to roughly 1300 GeV for the standard trigger.
 Therefore jet-based analyses relying on data scouting are able to probe regions of phase space inaccessible with the standard trigger strategy.
-By lowering the $H{\rm T}$ threshold from 360 to 280 GeV in 2023, as discussed in Section 4.1, the scouting trigger improves even further the CMS acceptance to hadronic resonances.
+By lowering the H_T threshold from 360 to 280 GeV in 2023, as discussed in Section 4.1, the scouting trigger improves even further the CMS acceptance to hadronic resonances.